Updated: Jan 8, 2021

-I recently read the book Living Forward by Michael Hyatt and a certain part stuck out at me.
-An exercise in the book had me write down all the group’s of people that would be coming to my funeral.
+I recently read the book Living Forward by Michael Hyatt, and a certain part stuck out at me.
+An exercise in the book had me write down all the groups of people coming to my funeral.
 Then, I had to write down what each of those groups would say in my eulogy.

 As entrepreneurs, we all want people to say great things about us.
 Not just when we pass away, but also today.

-You might struggling because people don’t like you, you’ve made enemies along the way, clients think you’re a jerk, you’ve burned some bridges….you’re a mess.
-Can I tell you that you just need to make ONE adjustment and everything will turn around.
+You might be struggling because people don’t like you, you’ve made enemies along the way, clients think you’re a jerk, you’ve burned some bridges…you’re a mess.
+Will you believe me if I tell you that you need to make ONE adjustment, and everything will turn around?

 So how do we become the kind of entrepreneurs where people say amazing things at our eulogy?

 There’s an awesome verse in the Bible that speaks about the end of David’s life.

 “Now when David had served Godʼs purpose in his own generation, he fell asleep;" Acts 13:36 NIV